 The PowerPot needs a heat source and this can be a camping stove, open fire, hot metal in the sun, or even a natural hot spring.
 What’s important is that the liquid inside the pot is colder than the heat source it’s placed upon as it’s the temperature difference that’s used to generate the alternative energy.
 It uses the heat from your cooking to generate thermoelectric power which can power up to 3 USB devices at a time.

 The kit includes a voltage regulator and vessel with a cable coming out of the side, which users will obviously have to be careful not to damage by the heat source.
-It’s waterproof, lightweight and It costs $156 in the U.S. $171 in the U.K, including shipping.

 The PowerPot has the potential to make a big impact within the camping industry, but users should also think about what they can do with it when they’re not camping.
 For example, if you love to light an open fire in your back garden or have a woodburner at home, now you can use that activity to charge your gadgets at the same time, potentially allowing you to save money on your household bills as well as giving you a convenient power source when you’re camping.